dohalloran/IRTools/README.md

 # IRTools
-A computational toolset for detection and analysis of IR from RNA-Seq libraries
+A computational toolset for detection and analysis of intron retention from RNA-Seq libraries.